jmurty/roam/README.md

 ### Traverse collections

-If your data includes collections of items such as a `list`, you can tell **roam** to iterate over the collection and apply following path lookups to **each item** in the collection instead of the collection as a whole.
+If your data includes collections of items such as a `list`, you can tell **roam** to iterate over the collection and apply following path lookups to *each item* in the collection instead of the collection as a whole.

-You do this with a standard slice operation that *would return a collection* in standard Python usage.
-Use the special `[:]` slice to iterate over all items in the collection, or a subset slice using `[2:3]` etc to iterate over a subset.
+You do this with a standard slice operation that would return a collection in standard Python usage.
+Use the special `[:]` slice to iterate over all items in the collection, or a subset slice such as `[2:3]` to iterate over a subset.

-When you traverse a collection with a slice operation, the final result is a `tuple` of data items.
+When you traverse a collection with a slice operation, **roam** will:

-For example:
+- iterate over each item in the collection
+- flatten the results at each step in the following path, avoiding nested collections
+- *filter out* data items that don't match the following path.
+  Within collections, invalid paths are ignored instead of returning `roam.MISSING` marker objects
+- return a final `tuple` of matching data items.

+Some examples:
 ```python
 >>> roamer = roam.r({
 ...     "people": [